Rinthy-AI/gemm/gemm.md

 corresponding tensor core sizes, then we're going to end up missing the "extra" values that sit outside the last tiles.
-We can't just run for an extra tile to get those values because we'd end up reading values from beginnings of the *next* rows and exceed the boundaries of the matrices on the last rows.
+We can't just run for an extra tile to get those values because we'd end up reading values from beginnings of the *next* rows and exceeding the boundaries of the matrices on the last rows.
-Instead, we need to allocate padded versions of the matrices with dimensions that *are* a multiple of the tensor core dimensions and fill the unneeded values with zeros.
-Then, after the kernel is done running, we'll need to extract the values we want from the output to get the true result.
+Instead, we need to allocate padded versions of the matrices with dimensions that *are* a multiple of the tensor core dimensions and fill the unneeded values with zeros so they don't affect the computation.
+Then, after the kernel is done running, we'll need to extract the values we want from the output to get the true result.[^kernel-padding]

+TODO diagram demonstrating overrun problem and padding solution

+[^kernel-padding]: It would be better to do this padding in the kernels because the time spent padding would be parallelized.
+I haven't bothered to do that here, and I think it requires some nontrivial changes.
+I'm not sure how to handle the padded tiles if the given device array doesn't have enough capacity for them.

 ```cpp
     INPUT_ELEMENT* h_A_padded = (INPUT_ELEMENT*)malloc(SIZE_A_PADDED);